 Remote Admin This section will list any rules that are created.
-You may click the Edit icon to

-Inbound Filter: change the settings or enable/disable the rule, or click the Delete icon to remove the rule.
+You may click the Edit Inbound Filter: icon to change the settings or enable/disable the rule, or click the Delete icon to remove the rule.
 Details will display the current status.